Custom Business T-Shirts Guide: Branded Apparel for Companies & Teams

 Q: What’s the difference between screen printing and embroidery for business logo shirts?

-Screen printing applies ink directly to the fabric and works best for t-shirts with 1-6 colors, especially at larger quantities where the per-unit cost drops significantly.
-Embroidery stitches your logo into the fabric with thread, creating a raised, premium texture that’s ideal for polos, jackets, and hats.
+Screen printing applies ink directly to the fabric and works best for t-shirts with 1–6 colors, especially at larger quantities where the per-unit cost drops significantly.
+Embroidery stitches your logo into the fabric with thread, creating a raised, premium texture ideal for polos, jackets, and hats.
 For most custom company t-shirts, screen printing delivers the best combination of cost and quality.
 For professional polo uniforms, embroidery is the standard.

 Q: Can members of my team choose their own sizes for our company t-shirt order?